As more destinations create and promote holiday events, more options are available for tour groups looking to get away

 While other major holidays like Fourth of July and Memorial Day may seem like good travel opportunities, there aren’t many destinations standing out in the crowd for these.
 “Destinations would be competing with a lot of local hometown events that tourists want to participate in,” said Cline.
 The good news is that there are plenty of regional holiday events for groups to enjoy during these times of year.
 “Many groups will look for events in their close drive market,” said Cline.
 Destinations looking to create and market a new event should target nearby areas, as groups will strongly consider visiting, since they won’t have to travel too far from home.

 A majority of holiday-based tours center around musical performances.
 “Music helps sell everything,” said Cline.
 “Humans like to sing and dance, it’s better with a beat.”
 U.S. Tours offers several music-focused packages for the holidays.
-The Ozark Christmas Extravaganza features eight holiday shows in Branson over a five-day period, while the Smoky Mountain Holidays package lets groups experience three Dollywood Christmas performances and explore the festive lighting and decor.
+The Branson Christmas Extravaganza features eight holiday shows over a five-day period, while the Smoky Mountain Winterfest package lets groups experience three Dollywood Christmas performances and explore the festive lighting and décor.

 While music and performances are big factors for many holiday trips and packages, they are not the only elements that lure visitors.
 For example, U.S. Tours offers a package for the Christmas Tree lighting ceremony in Bethlehem, said Cline, and music is not a key factor in that.
 There is also a package for Veterans Day in Branson, where groups can enjoy the parade and vets can actually march in the procession.